-[i]n the role of advisor, the lawyer should counsel the client as to whether the position is likely to be sustained by a court if challenged Competent representation of the client would require the lawyer to advise the client fully as to whether there is or was substantial authority for the position taken b.
-The Duty of Thoroughness and Care
+[i]n the role of advisor, the lawyer should counsel the client as to whether the position is likely to be sustained by a court if challenged ....
+Competent representation of the client would require the lawyer to advise the client fully as to whether there is or was substantial authority for the position taken . . .

-Although some courts have found attorneys to have violated Rule 2.1, the reported decisions and professional literature provided little guidance for application of the standard in this context.24 Accordingly, in addition to the rules and comments set forth immediately above, we looked to the OLC's own Best Practices Memo, as well as the OLC Guiding Principles Memo, for guidance.
+Although some courts have found attorneys to have violated Rule 2.1, the reported decisions and professional literature provided little guidance for application of the standard in this context.
+Accordingly, in addition to the rules and comments set forth immediately above, we looked to the OLC's own Best Practices Memo, as well as the OLC Guiding Principles Memo, for guidance.